Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 You can even use your phone to block your bank cards if your wallet is stolen.
 Plus, it’s amazing to be able to contact friends from home for advice or reassurance if you need it.
 I’ve used my phone for all of the above!

-In short, if you’re a solo female traveller, you really don’t want your phone to die on you.
-But travelling is also unpredictable, with unexpected bus breakdowns or amazing temples you just have to explore even though your battery is on 5%.
+In short, if you’re a solo female traveler, you really don’t want your phone to die on you.
+But travelling is also unpredictable, with unexpected bus breakdowns or amazing temples you just have to explore even though your battery is at 5%.

 Contributed by Maire of Temples and Treehouses